 6. Establish your budget - Determine what you can invest and where to prioritize spending

-Once you've completed this checklist, many homeowners feel overwhelmed.
-The decisions seem endless, and the fear of making costly mistakes can be paralyzing.
+Once you've completed this checklist, the decisions can feel endless, and the fear of making costly mistakes can be paralyzing.

 Frequently Asked Questions